 \begin{problem} For the graph shotgun problem on boxes in $\bz_n^d$ with labels given by i.i.d., Ising, Potts model, proper coloring etc., find the threshold for the graph identification problem. \end{problem} It is natural to consider canonical fixed graphs other than the lattice.
 As illustrated in the introduction, the case of regular trees should be rather straightforward for many of these models.
 However, other families of graphs may be amenable to analysis, e.g., expander graphs.

 \begin{problem} For the graph shotgun problem on a random graph model, e.g., \ER, preferential attachment, configuration, random regular graphs, etc., find the threshold for the graph identification problem. \end{problem} This question applies to both the labeled and unlabeled case.
+We can ask about generalizations of the random jigsaw problem. \begin{problem} Find the threshold for identification for the jigsaw problem on other lattices, for example, hexagonal pieces or higher dimensional square lattices.
+(Thanks to a reviewer for the suggestion to add this problem.) \end{problem}

+Another problem is to study the setup with more realistic assumptions. \begin{problem} Analogous to DNA shotgun assembly, in practical problems the neighborhoods will be of different sizes and there will be errors in the samples.
+How does this affect identifiability? \end{problem}

 It is also interesting to understand if the graph identification problem shares properties of other constraint satisfaction problems: \begin{problem} Are there graph shotgun problems for which there is a ``computationally hard" but identifiable regime. \end{problem} This problem identifies graph shotgun assembly as a constraint satisfaction problem: for each neighborhood we have to find all intersecting neighborhoods.
 In the language of constraint satisfaction, the problem would be classified as {\em planted}, meaning that we start from a solution and then impose constraints based on the solution.